francoameri/tools/software-tools/ninite/readme.md

 ---

+## ⚡ My Experience
+In my personal experience, **Ninite has always been a reliable source for bulk software deployment**.
+Because it fetches installers directly from the official vendor pages, I’ve trusted it both for **initial installs** and for **updates**.

+It consistently saves time by packaging multiple applications and dependencies into a single silent installer — just a few clicks and the job is done.
+For environments where automation matters, I’ve used Ninite with **PowerShell scripts** and **Task Scheduler** to ensure reproducible updates across endpoints.

+👉 You can check and download example scripts for automation and integration in this section to see how updates can be streamlined even further.

+---

 ## 💼 Ninite Pro
 The Pro version extends functionality for IT teams:
 - Remote installation and updates across multiple PCs simultaneously.